-  Whenever you’re accessing the internet via VPN, any digital information you have are essentially inaccessible and private.
+Any digital information you have is essentially inaccessible and private whenever you’re accessing the internet via VPN.
 A service provider usually offers various server locations to its users’ benefit.

 Once the VPN server you’re connected to communicates your information on a particular website, the latter will see the IP address of the former.
 Yours is completely hidden, making it almost impossible to track your information like browsing history, location, and other sensitive data.